wamp-proto/wamp-xbr/docs/project/remixide.rst

 .. contents:: :local:

-`Remix <https://remix.ethereum.org>`_ is a browser-only Solidity IDE and runtime environment.
+`Remix <https://remix.ethereum.org>`_ is a browser-only Solidity IDE and run-time environment.
 It is available in a public hosted version, but can also be run locally as a NodeJS application.

 For development, it is convenient to to give Remix access to a folder from your